Plastic Injection Molding

 The thermoplastic injection molding process at Protolabs is a standard process involving an aluminum mold with no heating or cooling lines running through it, which means cycle times are a bit longer.
 It allows our molders to monitor fill pressure, cosmetic concerns, and the basic quality of the parts.

-Resin pellets — from either Protomold’s stocked supply, which may also include a 3-percent salt-and-pepper mix of colorant, or supplied by a customer — are loaded into a barrel where they will eventually be melted, compressed and injected into the mold’s runner system.
-Hot resin is shot into the mold cavity through the gates, the part is molded, and ejector pins facilitate removal of the part from the mold and into a loading bin.
-The thermoplastic injection-molding processes is a standard process involving an aluminum mold with no heating or cooling lines running through it, which means cycle times are a bit longer.
-It allows our molders to monitor fill pressure, cosmetic concerns and the basic quality of the parts, so they are ready to ship upon finishing.
+Resin pellets are loaded into a barrel where they will eventually be melted, compressed, and injected into the mold’s runner system.
+Hot resin is shot into the mold cavity through the gates and the part is molded.
+Ejector pins facilitate removal of the part from the mold where it falls into a loading bin.
 When the run is complete, parts (or the initial sample run) are boxed and shipped shortly thereafter.